 Season 5 we tackle Laces with Canvas Weave, Huck, Huck with Colour and Weave effects, Bronson Spot, Atwater Bronson Lace, Blended Lace and how we can get Lace and Twills all in one piece.
 But we first start the year with Turned Twill, one of Jane’s favourite weave structures.

 Further seasons are on the drawing board and we will continue to bring all of Jane’s workshops to the screen.

 Below you will find a more detailed description of what is in every episode.
 All this for US$99.99 a year.
 Your subscription gives you access to everything we have done so far as well as a new video every 5 weeks, along with PDFs for every episode.

-The online guild also has its own forum.
+The School of Weaving also has its own forum.
 This allows members to share ideas, their projects and to ask questions, all monitored by the wonderful staff at JST.
-Weavers around the world are creating their own supportive community centered on the lessons in the Online Guild.
+Weavers around the world are creating their own supportive community centered on the lessons in the School of Weaving.